RAPTOR(1) RAPTOR(1)

 Options can be specified either as command line arguments (with the -)

-or one per line in a command file (without the -):
+or one per line in a command file (without the -).
+Options can be

 Path where RAPTOR binaries are located (required)